-Just past the bar, there are two expansive lagoon-style pools, both with swim-up bars, and chairs with umbrellas lining each side.
-You can clearly tell the resort was branded for Virgin with the dark red umbrellas around the entire property, otherwise, the bars and chars were designed with soft earth tones.
+Just past the bar, there are two expansive lagoon-style pools, both with swim-up bars and chairs with umbrellas lining each side.
+You can clearly tell the resort was branded for Virgin with the dark red umbrellas around the entire property; otherwise, the bars and chairs were designed with soft earth tones.

 The pool on the right side has a DJ booth at the end of the pool, whereas the left pool is a little quieter.
-The pools are only 20 feet apart so you’ll be able to hear the music from either one.
-However, you won’t find any flotilla parties or a beach bonfire — those are strictly reserved for Virgin guests.
+The pools are only 20 feet apart, so you’ll be able to hear the music from either one.
+However, you won’t find any flotilla parties or beach bonfires — those are strictly reserved for Virgin guests.

-Both pools had a swim-up bar and all the cocktails were the same price of $12 each.
+Both pools had a swim-up bar, and all the cocktails cost $12 each.
 The poolside bars take cash and credit cards, and gratuity is not included in the check.

 It didn’t matter where you were on the property, you were never far from hearing the sounds of the ocean.
 It’s ultimate relaxation at its best.

-Just off the pool area there a hammock retreat that anyone can use.
-There are a dozen hammocks hanging there that are really comfortable… so comfortable that I fell asleep in one for about 30 minutes.
+Just off the pool area, there are hammocks anyone can use.
+They were so comfortable that I fell asleep in one of them for about 30 minutes.

 The Oceanfront at Bimini Beach Club